 While each of these tools is valuable, using them in isolation creates gaps.
 Findings are duplicated, alerts go unactioned, and visibility gets siloed.
 A platform approach is the only way to reduce noise, correlate findings, and focus teams on what actually matters.

-Common Code Vulnerabilities That Threaten Your Organization
+Common Source Code Vulnerabilities That Threaten Your Organization

-Vulnerability Why It’s a Threat
+Vulnerability | Why It’s a Threat |

-SQL Injection (SQLi) A classic and still-prevalent attack that lets bad actors manipulate SQL queries, exfiltrate data, or alter databases.
+SQL Injection (SQLi) | A classic and still-prevalent attack that lets bad actors manipulate SQL queries, exfiltrate data, or alter databases.
 Exploitable in apps with poor input validation.
-Explore more types and examples here.
+Explore more types and examples of code injection. |

-Cross-Site Scripting (XSS) Allows attackers to inject malicious scripts into web apps, stealing user credentials, hijacking sessions, or defacing sites.
-Often occurs in input forms or dynamic UI elements.
+Cross-Site Scripting (XSS) | Allows attackers to inject malicious scripts into web apps, stealing user credentials, hijacking sessions, or defacing sites.
+Often occurs in input forms or dynamic UI elements. |

-Cross-Site Request Forgery (CSRF) Forces a logged-in user to perform unintended actions, such as changing passwords or making purchases, by exploiting session trust.
+Cross-Site Request Forgery (CSRF) | Forces a logged-in user to perform unintended actions, such as changing passwords or making purchases, by exploiting session trust. |

-Buffer Overflow Occurs when programs write more data to a buffer than it can handle, potentially leading to crashes or remote code execution.
-Common in memory-unsafe languages.
+Buffer Overflow | Occurs when programs write more data to a buffer than it can handle, potentially leading to crashes or remote code execution.
+Common in memory-unsafe languages. |

-Insecure Authentication Poorly implemented login flows, weak password policies, or lack of MFA can allow attackers to gain unauthorized access to sensitive systems or escalate privileges.
+Insecure Authentication | Poorly implemented login flows, weak password policies, or a lack of MFA can allow attackers to gain unauthorized access to sensitive systems or escalate privileges. |

-Hardcoded Secrets Credentials, tokens, or keys embedded in source code can be leaked or harvested from version control, enabling unauthorized access to internal systems and data.
+Hardcoded Secrets | Credentials, tokens, or embedded keys are vulnerable to source code leakage and can be harvested from version control, enabling unauthorized access to internal systems and data. |

-Third-Party Component Flaws Outdated or unpatched libraries introduce known vulnerabilities, which attackers can exploit at scale — often without needing to touch your proprietary code.
+Third-Party Component Flaws | Outdated or unpatched libraries introduce known vulnerabilities, which attackers can exploit at scale, often without needing to touch your proprietary code. |

-Misconfigured Infrastructure as Code (IaC) Overly permissive IAM roles, open ports, or exposed storage in IaC templates can unintentionally expose production systems and sensitive data to the internet.
+Misconfigured Infrastructure as Code (IaC) | Overly permissive IAM roles, open ports, or exposed storage in IaC templates can unintentionally expose production systems and sensitive data to the internet. |

 Code Security Best Practices